A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from biomolecules and bioorganic reactions experiments is analyzed using a variety of techniques, including:
+Data from biomolecules and bioorganic reactions experiments is analyzed using various techniques, including:

 Applications